spawnfest/eArangoDB/demo/demo_cities/README.md

 ```erlang
 demo_cities:setup_env().
 ```
+Any query using AQL can be executed.

-Now lets try finding the shortest path between Paris and Warsaw on our graph:
+Let's try finding the shortest path between Paris and Warsaw on our graph:

 ```erlang
 ShortestPathParisWarsawQuery = <<"FOR v, e IN OUTBOUND SHORTEST_PATH 'cities/Paris' TO 'cities/Warsaw' GRAPH 'cities_graph' RETURN [v.name, e.distance]">>,